 The milk matrix also protects the bioactive factors and nutrients against fermentation and destruction by the digestion enzymes, so they arrive intact at their place of action.

-Changes of the milk matrix modify the bioactive properties of colostrum components and reduce the antimicrobial properties and beneficial effects on the gut.
+Changes of the milk matrix can risk destroying colostrum.
 This is the risk when removing lipids in colostrum, subtraction of specific components or group of components, or using excessive processing, such as HTST-pasteurization.

 Colostrum as dietary supplement